Judge, Stanton homer to bail out Taillon, Yanks top A’s 5-3

+NEW YORK (AP)Giancarlo Stanton has seen trailing teams lose their fight a few times in his 13 big league seasons.
+Just not with these New York Yankees.

+”We find a way to figure it out every night,” Stanton said. ”We’re just like, pushing the envelope, boom-boom-boom, until the game’s over.”

-NEW YORK (AP) — Aaron Judge and Giancarlo Stanton homered to fuel the New York Yankees’ major league-best 24th comeback victory, bailing out Jameson Taillon in a 5-3 win over the Oakland Athletics on Wednesday.
+Stanton and Aaron Judge homered to fuel New York’s major league-best 24th comeback victory, bailing out Jameson Taillon in a 5-3 win over the Oakland Athletics on Wednesday.

 The Yankees completed a three-game sweep of baseball’s worst team and improved to 56-20, matching the 2001 Mariners and 1998 Yankees for baseball’s best 76-game start since 1930.